 Kenyon takes its responsibilities towards compliance with Title IX seriously.
 The the Title IX Coordinator works with various other staff on campus to promote a campus free of sexual harassment and violence.

 All faculty and staff at Kenyon, with the exception of those who hold confidentiality (such as health care providers), must report incidents of sexual harassment and/or violence to the Title IX Coordinator.
 Guidance from the Department of Education's Office of Civil Rights has made this very clear: "If a school knows or reasonably should know about student-on-student harassment that creates a hostile environment, Title IX requires the school to take immediate action to eliminate the harassment, prevent its recurrence, and address its effects."
 If a Kenyon faculty or staff member knows or should know of harassment, then the law considers the College to know.

-Any student, faculty, or staff member with a question or concern about Title IX compliance at Kenyon is encouraged to speak with the DEO.
+Any student, faculty, or staff member with a question or concern about Title IX compliance at Kenyon is encouraged to speak with the Title IX Coordinator.
 Alternately, specific issues can be addressed to specific individuals.

-Members of the Housing and Residential Life staff (Jill Engel-Hellman (effective 7/1/14), Director of Housing and Residential Life & Assistant Dean of Students; Lisa Train, Associate Director); and/or Samantha Hughes, Director, Office of Student Rights & Responsibilities.
-(Please note that, depending on the circumstances, the DEO is likely to speak with the student(s) involved to make sure they know all their options and know what resources and support are available to them on campus.)
+Members of the Housing and Residential Life staff (Jill Engel-Hellman, Director of Housing and Residential Life & Assistant Dean of Students; Lisa Train, Associate Director); and/or Samantha Hughes, Director, Office of Student Rights & Responsibilities.
+(Please note that, depending on the circumstances, the Coordinator is likely to speak with the student(s) involved to make sure they know all their options and know what resources and support are available to them on campus.)